daria-nikanorova/Fine-mapping_SCARB2_CTSB/README.md

 We next applied statistical fine-mapping methods that are used to perform variable selection in multiple regression (y = Xb + e).

-The methods implemented here (FINEMAP and SuSiE) are particularly well-suited to settings where some of the X variables are highly correlated, which is a key feature of GWAS results, where variants are highly correlated in LD-blocks.
+FINEMAP and SuSiE are suitable to models where X variables are highly correlated, which is a key feature of GWAS results, where variants are highly correlated in LD-blocks.

 The output of the fitting procedures is a number of credible sets (cs), set of  variables that are each associated with the response and together can explain 95% of association of the locus with PD risk.